Natalie Dreyfuss

 Natalie Rachel Dreyfuss is an American actress, who has had guest-starring roles on shows such as Burn Notice and The Shield.
 She also had a recurring role on the television series, Rita Rocks, The Secret Life of the American Teenager and The Flash.

-Early life
+Early life and family

 Dreyfuss is the daughter of Kathy Kann, who works in Hollywood in wardrobe, and actor Lorin Dreyfuss, as well as the niece of actor Richard Dreyfuss and the cousin of actors Ben Dreyfuss and Emily Dreyfuss.
-Her father's family is Jewish.In December 2022, Dreyfuss had announced that she was expecting her first child.
+Her father's family is Jewish.
+Dreyfuss has one child.